logologo

 Course Fee

-The course fee applies to external and non-IRRI participants and includes the training fee, training kit, welcome and closing dinner, daily snacks, pass-through lunch at the IRRI cafeteria, minimal meal allowance, medical insurance, and airport transfers.
+The fee applies to external and non-IRRI participants which covers the course fee, training kit, daily lunch and snacks, and medical insurance.

-The course fee applies to IRRI Staff from both Headquarters and Country Offices and covers the training fee, training kit, welcome and closing dinner, daily snacks, and pass-through lunch at the IRRI cafeteria.
+The fee applies to IRRI Staff from both Headquarters and Country Offices and project partners charged to BUS code which covers the course fee, training kit, and daily lunch and snacks.

-In addition, participants are responsible for covering their transportation expenses (including airfare and airport transfers) to and from IRRI HQ, as well as their accommodation and allowance, which should be charged to their respective bus codes.
+In addition, participants are responsible for covering their transportation expenses (including airfare and airport transfers) to and from IRRI, as well as their accommodation, medical insurance (if needed) and allowance, which should be charged to their respective bus codes.

 Click here to apply!